jangler/oracles-randomizer/README.md

 Sometimes useful rings (primarily the fist/expert's rings) are placed in slots instead of normal items.

-Speedrunners should note that the Subrosian dancing prize could be important!
+Speedrunners should note that the Subrosian dancing prize could be important.

 ## Potentially useful goal/forbid nodes

-- 'done', meaning defeating Onox
+- `done`, meaning defeating Onox
-- 'dX essence', where X is a number from 1-8
+- `dX essence`, where X is a number from 1-8
-- 'sword L-1'
+- `sword L-1`
-- really just look at the files in the prenodes/ folder if you want more
+- really just look at the files in the "prenode" folder if you want more

 Remember that you can specify multiple nodes as goals/forbids by separating them with commas.
 Also remember to quote the strings lol